coderholic/pyradio/docs/server.md

 The available commands are "encoded" in the buttons shown on the screen; the right part of the image shows the output of the "**Stations List**" button.
 To start a station, I would just click (well, tap) on its name, and viola!

-The **Web** interface will also show the song's title, if availabe, or the name of the station that's playing, if it's not.
-In order to achieve this functionality, *javascript* is heavily used, so one should keep that in mind (in case *javascript* has been disabled in the browser, for example).
+The **Web** interface will also show the song's title, if available, or the name of the station that's playing, if it's not.
+In order to achieve this functionality, *JavaScript* is heavily used, so one should keep that in mind (in case *JavaScript* has been disabled in the browser, for example).

 #### Web Interface buttons